stalniy/casl/docs-src/src/content/pages/guide/define-rules/en.md

 > To learn more about `can` and `cannot` functions' parameters, read [AbilityBuilder API](../../api#abilitybuilder)

-For more advanced cases, it's possible to use `rules` directly:
+For more advanced cases, it's possible to use `rules` property of `AbilityBuilder` and create `Ability` instance manually:

 ```js
 import { AbilityBuilder, Ability } from '@casl/ability'